Touseef48/Rest-Assured-VD-Existing-fFramework--Assignment/Readme.md

 **6- Framework setup**

 Clone the repository by copying the URL from the restassured framework.
 Enter git clone and the repository URL at your command line:

 e.g

 git clone https://{your bitbucket url}/venturedive/rest-assured-framework.git

-**6- Purpose of JAR File**

-- To integrate a project with Jenkins, TestRail, JIRA and CQM Dashboard.

-**6- Import JAR File**
+**7- Import JAR File**

 - Save "Settings.xml" file in your machine.
 - Add dependency in pom.xml.
 (Add name anf version of JAR file)